danielsobrado/personal-blog/content/post/numpy-introduction.md

 </span>
 </pre>

+We can create ndarrays initialized

+# Or 10 to 100?
+arr = np.arange(10,100)
+# If you want 100 steps from 0 to 1...
+arr = np.linspace(0, 1, 100)
+# Or if you want to generate an array from 1 to 10
+# in log10 space in 100 steps...
+arr = np.logspace(0, 1, 100, base=10.0)

 We can observe some attributes from an ndarray, with the following operations, for an array defined as `np.array([(2,4,6)])`:

 * itemsize: Will return `4`, that is the number of bytes used by the array.
-* dtype: `int32` is the result, that is the type of the elements in the array.
+* dtype: `int32` is the result, that is the type of the elements in the array. (we can have int32, numpy.float16, numpy.float32, or numpy.float64)
 * ndim: